-There are some general dentistry procedures that are very common amongst children and adults alike.
+There are some general dentist procedures that are very common amongst children and adults alike.
 One of the most common restorative procedures is the placement of a dental filling.

 While dental fillings can be avoided, many people have at least one dental filling placed at some point in their life.
 If you have a decayed or damaged tooth, your dentist may suggest placing a dental filling.
 Below is some information about what dental fillings are, why you may need them and the process of having a filling placed.